 As a condition of approval of our PMA, we must conduct a Post-Approval Study evaluating the sensitivity of physicians in diagnosing melanomas and high-grade lesions and the false positive rate after using MelaFind®.
 Preparing for and conducting this Post-Approval Study will be costly and time consuming.
-We will need to reach agreement with the FDA on the appropriate protocol to conduct this Post-Approval Study.

 We are required to submit to the FDA progress reports on this study for every six months during the first two years and annually thereafter.
+The first progress report was submitted to the FDA in February 2013.
 If the FDA has questions on the data provided in a progress report, or believes the data are incomplete or insufficient, the agency may request additional information, including through a deficiency letter.
 The FDA may seek the advice of advisory panels of outside experts when considering the initiation or progress of post-approval studies.
 If we have not met the study milestones or timeline specified in the study protocol, we must provide a rationale to the FDA in our progress reports.
 If a change in the study milestones or timeline could significantly affect the outcome of the Post-Approval Study, we will need to submit that revision for the agency's review and approval.
 We will need to update MelaFind®'s labeling with the results from this study, including any positive or negative results.